janbu12/web-scraper-api/README.md

 This API provides endpoints for fetching property listings and details based on specified regions, cities, or districts.
 Each request requires a valid API key for authentication. default `api-key` is <b>"ags611bakjah"</b>

 ## Routes
+<p>You can use git bash with the command below, or use a third-party application</p>

 ### 1. **GET /api/properties**
    - **Description:** Fetch all available properties without any regional filters.